ganderzz/dylanpaulus.com/books/lost-connections.md

 title: "Lost Connections: Why You’re Depressed and How to Find Hope"
 author: "Johann Hari"
 tags: ["Mental Health", "Depression", "Anxiety"]
-date: "2019-11-24"
+date: "2019-12-01"
 cover: lost-connections-cover.jpg
-rating: "Read It"
+rating: "Commit to Memory"
 ---

 > You need your nausea.
 It is a message.
 It will tell us what is wrong with you.

 Lost Connections is a challenge to the classic story any of us with depression and anxiety have heard.
 Go to a doctor.
 Get anti-depression pills.
 Become _normal_.
 Johann doesn't completely remove that fact that medical anti-depressants work, they do; just for a smaller subset of humans than is currently being prescribed.
 We live in the loneliest age.
 The internet has made us shelter away from society.
 During a study participants were asked, "In a crisis, how many close friends could you call?"
 Years ago the most common answer was five.
 Today it is **none**.
 In Lost Connections, Johann travels across the world to talk to leading psychologists and researchers to figure out the leading causes for depression and anxiety.
-He came across nine symptoms that suggest many of our ailments are societal, not biological.
+He came across nine symptoms that may be the leading factors for making us (society) depressed and anxious.

 ### Disconnection from Meaningful Work